NREL/PVDegradationTools/docs/source/user_guide/meteorological-data.rst

 `<https://nsrdb.nlr.gov/about/what-is-the-nsrdb>`_

-NSRDB data are seperated by satellite/model source.
+NSRDB data are separated by satellite/model source.
 Each dataset is shown below, much of the PVDeg project uses the *Americas* data.

 .. image::  meteorological-data-details/nsrdb_global_coverage.jpg
     :alt: NSRDB data sources, image missing